hanjingo/doc/interview.md

 For more info, see: [Searching Algorithm Summary](ALGO/search.md)

-#### How deos Hashing work in searching?

-Hashing uses a hash function to compute an index for each element, allowing for constant-time search operations in the average case by storing elements in a hash table.

-For more info, see: [Searching Algorithm Summary#Hash-Based Search](ALGO/search.md)

 #### Compare Linear Search and Binary Search

 Linear Search checks elements sequentially, while Binary Search halves teh search space with each step, making it more efficient for sorted data with a time complexity of $O(\log n)$.